 On average, a battery will last for 2 to 3 days, but its use can be extended by limiting or completely not using heating or electricity.

-Smaller travel trailers that can hold 1 to 2 people are preferable because a really large trailer is limited to stay in certain areas as not all grounds are able to accommodate its size.
-But a smaller trailer is easier to drive around with, plus you are able to go further into the wilderness to the best scenic spots.
+Smaller travel trailers that can hold 1 to 2 people are preferable because a really large trailer is limited to stay in certain areas as not all grounds are able to accommodate them.
+A smaller trailer is easier to drive around with, and you are able to go further into the wilderness to the best scenic spots.